RSCJacksonLab/nk-ml/README.md

-# Synthetic fitness landscapes as versatile tools for investigating ML-driven protein engineering
+# Investigating the determinants of performance in machine learning for protein fitness prediction

 This repository contains the codebase used for evaluating the performance of key machine learning algorithms on synthetic NK fitness landscapes, across a number of key metrics:

-1. interpolation
+1. Interpolation;
-2. extrapolation
+2. Extrapolation;
-3. ablation
+3. Ablation; and
-4. positional extrapolation
+4. Positional extrapolation.

 ## Python environment
 All scripts were run using Python 3.10.12 and packages listed in requirements.txt.